 Accessing Allas in the CSC computing environment and other Linux platforms

 In order to use Allas in Puhti or Mahti, first load the module allas:

 module load allas

-Authentication information is stored in the shell variables OS_AUTH_TOKEN and OS_STORAGE_URL and is valid for up to three hours.
+Authentication information is stored in the shell variables OS_AUTH_TOKEN and OS_STORAGE_URL and is valid for up to eight hours.
 However, you can refresh the authentication at any time my running allas-conf again.
 The environment variables are available only for that login session, so if you start another shell session, you need to authenticate again in there to access Allas.

 You can start using Allas with one of the following options.
 Note that the tools utilize two different protocols: Swift and S3.
 Data uploaded using one protocol is not necessary readable with another protocol.

 Allas client software options for Puhti and Mahti and other linux servers

 - a-tools for basic use: (Swift, optionally S3) Quick and safe: a-commands